olive-language/olive/docs/internals.md

 # Compiler Internals

 The Olive compiler (`olivc`) transforms source code into optimized native machine code through a sequence of representations.
-Each stage is designed to run fast — the target from `pit run` to execution is milliseconds, not seconds.
+Each stage is designed to run fast.
+The target from `pit run` to execution is milliseconds, not seconds.

 ## 1. Lexical Analysis (`lexer/`)